javierarce/ankitron/README.md

 - Light/dark theme toggle with system preference detection
 - Navigate between decks using the command palette with `Cmd`/`Ctrl-K`

-## Why only two answer buttons?

-Anki shows four answer buttons (Again, Hard, Good, Easy), but AnkiTron deliberately shows two: **Fail** and **Pass**, mapped to Anki's Again and Good.
-Pass/fail grading is a long-standing practice among experienced Anki users, and the data supports it: an [analysis by an FSRS researcher](https://forums.ankiweb.net/t/pass-fail-grading-as-default/34147/120) across thousands of collections found no statistically significant difference in scheduling accuracy between two-button and four-button users.

-Two buttons also remove the most common grading mistake: pressing Hard when you actually forgot.
-Anki's schedulers treat Hard as a *pass* (recalled with hesitation), so misusing it inflates intervals — a [known enough problem](https://github.com/open-spaced-repetition/fsrs4anki/wiki) that the FSRS Helper add-on ships a remedy for it.
-With pass/fail, that mistake can't happen, and you spend your time recalling instead of deciding how well you recalled.

 ## Prerequisites

 Before launching AnkiTron install the latest [Anki desktop](https://apps.ankiweb.net) app and the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on.